Woodley, Greater Manchester: Roads

 Woodley is situated close to J25 of the M60 Manchester orbital motorway.
 The A560 passes through the suburb, which runs between Altrincham, Stockport, Gee Cross and Hattersley.

 Canal

 The Peak Forest Canal runs through Woodley, which features a long tunnel under the A560.
+It was completed in 1805.
+Although much of the canal fell into disuse by the early 1960s, it was restored and reopened subsequently in April 1974.